addendum vs amendment addendum vs amendment

 What is the purpose of an amendment in a contract?

-The purpose of an amendment is to formally alter or adjust the terms of an existing contract.
-It’s necessary when parties need to change specific provisions, such as deadlines or payment structures, ensuring all parties acknowledge the revised terms for continued enforceability.
+An amendment is a formal alteration or adjustment of the terms of an existing contract.
+It’s necessary when parties need to change specific provisions, such as deadlines or payment structures, and it ensures that all parties acknowledge the revised terms for continued enforceability.

 Are there legal implications for using an addendum or amendment?